 What is a credit card decline?

-If for a particular reason a credit card payment cannot be processed, the transaction is declined by the payment gateway, the processor, or the bank issuing the money.
-This is commonly called a credit card decline.
+A credit card decline occurs if, for a particular reason, a credit card payment cannot be processed and the transaction is declined by the payment gateway, the processor, or the bank issuing the money.

 For a better purview of how credit card payments are processed online, check out this piece on payment gateways — the credit card machines of the web.